Jordyn Woods Shows Off Sultry Smile & Glowing Skin Amidst Tristan Thompson Cheating Scandal

 As The Inquisitr previously shared, Woods will soon be jetting off for an international tour after being flooded with business deals following the drama surrounding her and the Kardashian clan.
 Multiple brands have come forward following her interview with Jada Pinkett Smith on Red Table Talk, and found the model’s side of the story to be believable, as well as relatable.
 They feel that her story will help her gain followers, which would allow their products to be marketable to a wider audience.

-Woods is said to be traveling to London at the end of the month with her mother, Elizabeth, who has also taken over the position of manager over the young women’s public appearances and business accounts.
+Woods is said to be traveling to London at the end of the month with her mother, Elizabeth, who has also taken over the position of manager over the young woman’s public appearances and business accounts.
 Following their trip to London — where Woods will be meeting with potential business partners, as well as to do a little modeling — the duo will travel to Dubai to meet with Sheeraz Hasan, who is a marketing expert that handles the Middle East accounts for Kim Kardashian and Jennifer Lopez.

 Additionally, since returning to social media, Woods has begun her journey as an influencer.
-Over the weekend, she shared a photo of herself rocking a lime green bathing suit, and revealed that the garb came from Icon Swim, while adding the hashtag “ad” to advise her fans know that she had been paid to promote the product.
+Over the weekend, she shared a photo of herself rocking a lime green bathing suit and revealed that the garb came from Icon Swim, while adding the hashtag “ad” to advise her fans know that she had been paid to promote the product.